ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ## Overview

-In this tutorial you are going to create different perk systems that could be used in your game to make money.
+In this tutorial you are going to create different Sellable in-game items and experiences that could be used in your game to monetize your game.

-Creators that are in the **Perks Program** are able to make money in their game using the built in monetization system.
+Creators that are in the **Perks Program** are able to monetize their game using the built in monetization system.

-For further information about the **Perks Program**, click [here](/references/perks/program.md).
+For further information about the **Perks Program**, see the [Perks Program reference](/references/perks/program.md).

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">